 Security Industry Procedures

-the security industry as a security officer the learner will obtain the knowledge and skills to perform practical security duties and procedures and responding to security situations in a variety of settings.
+As a security officer the learner will obtain the knowledge and skills to perform practical security duties and procedures and responding to security situations in a variety of settings.
 The role and functions of the Private Security Authority (PSA) will be examined as will the different roles of the security officer.
-The links which the security operative has with other agencies, such as the Guards and the Courts, HSA, Fire Safety are very important.
+The links which the security operative has with other agencies, such as the Gardai, the Courts, HSA, Fire Safety are very important.

 Door Security Procedures